nordquip/sousms/doc/UAUseCase.md

 4. System calculates addition of funds into user acct.
 5. System displays new balance of funds into user acct.
 6. If new balance displays correctly, successful postconditions established, else unsuccessful postconditions established
-7. User logs out and closes system, or continues to use system for another action

 ##StockSale
 ###Actor